MetaEnigma97/MetaEnigma97.github.io/_pages/about.md

 # About Me

-🏫 I am a final year PhD student supervised by [Prof. Koji Tsuda](https://scholar.google.com/citations?user=HvVqBmkAAAAJ&hl=en) in [Laboratory of Large-Scale Knowledge Discovery (Tsuda Lab)](https://www.tsudalab.org/) in Department of Computational Biology & Medical Science at The Unversity of Tokyo.
-I obtained my MEng. from Department of Mechanical Engineering at The University of Tokyo in September 2021, supervised by [Prof. Yuji Suzuki](http://www.mesl.t.u-tokyo.ac.jp/users/ysuzuki/).
+🏫 I am a final year PhD student supervised by [Prof. Koji TSUDA(津田　宏治)](https://scholar.google.com/citations?user=HvVqBmkAAAAJ&hl=en) in [Laboratory of Large-Scale Knowledge Discovery (Tsuda Lab)](https://www.tsudalab.org/) in Department of Computational Biology & Medical Science at The Unversity of Tokyo.
+I was a visiting scholar in [Assoc.
+Prof. Olexandr Isayev](https://scholar.google.com/citations?user=7ICaR4EAAAAJ&hl=en)'s lab in Department of Chemistry in Carnegie Mellon University in Fall 2023.
+I obtained my MEng. from Department of Mechanical Engineering at The University of Tokyo in September 2021, supervised by [Prof. Yuji SUZUKI(鈴木　雄二)](http://www.mesl.t.u-tokyo.ac.jp/users/ysuzuki/).
 Before that, I got my BEng. from Department of Mechanical Engineering at Shandong University in June 2019.

 <!-- <div align="right">
   <img  width="200" src="/images/coco.jpg">